 - 1. RECOGNIZES that equitable access to medical education is essential to guarantee diversity of the physician workforce.
 Medicine will not be able to provide for the health needs of our complex society if it does not reflect society's demographics.
 (2006) - 2.
-BELIEVES that equitable access to medical education requires consideration of the pipeline to medical school and prioritization of equitable access to undergraduate education in addition to providing college-graduates with adequate financial aid.
-(2010) - 3.
+BELIEVES that equitable access to medical education requires consideration of the pipeline to medical school and prioritization of equitable access to undergraduate education in addition to providing college-graduates with adequate financial aid SUPPORTS the Federal Pell Grant Program.
+(2012) - 3.
 FURTHER BELIEVES that access to higher education is a right and should only depend on a student's performance, not on her or his ability to pay tuition.
 (2006) - 4.
 SUPPORTS increased financial education for medical students in order to better prepare students to make more advantageous financial decisions, (2006) - 5.
 In regard to "Aid-for-Service" Programs - a.
 SUPPORTS the National Health Services Corps (NHSC) and other loan repayment and scholarship programs, such as the NIH Scholars program, (2006) - b.
 SUPPORTS an increase in NHSC funding to enable all qualified applicants to join the Corps.
 (2010) - c.
 SUPPORTS the additional expansion of the NHSC to include medical specialties outside of primary care that are also in shortage in underserved areas, insofar as such expansion does not threaten the NHSC commitment to primary care, (2006) - d.
-ENCOURAGES the creation of other loan repayment programs to expand the reach of existing programs.
-These include a "Global Health Services Corps" where students may receive loan repayments for providing service abroad, and state- and municipal-based loan repayment programs for needed physicians, (2006) - f.
+ENCOURAGES the expansion of other loan repayment programs of existing programs, including the "Global Health Services Corps".
+(2012) - e.
 BELIEVES that "Aid-for-Service" programs not only increases access to medical education, but also directly addresses issues of disparities in access to healthcare.
-(2006) - 6.
+(2006) - f.
+SUPPORTS creation and expansion of state and local loan repayment programs for primary care physicians but OPPOSES such expansion at the expense of the federal NHSC program.
+(2012) - 6.
 In regard to loan repayment: - a.
-SUPPORTS the concept of an educational opportunity bank for medical students where educational loans, interest and administrative costs can be repaid, once in practice, on an income contingent basis; - SUPPORTS the deferment of payment on the principal and accrued interest of educational loans incurred for premedical and medical education until the completion of medical training, including internship and residency; - SUPPORTS the concept of availability of student loan consolidation, refinancing and graduated repayment; (2004) - 7.
+SUPPORTS the concept of an educational opportunity bank for medical students where educational loans, interest and administrative costs can be repaid, once in practice, on an income contingent basis; - b.
+SUPPORTS the deferment of payment on the principal and accrued interest of educational loans incurred for premedical and medical education until the completion of medical training, including internship and residency; - c.
+SUPPORTS the concept of availability of student loan consolidation, refinancing and graduated repayment; (2004) - 7.
 URGES that medical schools cooperate with the federal government to improve collection practices on student loans; - 8.
-In regard to loan source, amount, and development: - URGES that ceilings on federally issued loans must be sufficient to meet the actual needs of students and their dependents, as determined by the financial aid officer at each medical school; - b.
-URGES the continued support and development of low interest loan programs, which offer students a fair and practical solution to the funding of medical education, and further URGES that high interest loan programs be revamped so that they, too, can provide reasonable sources of money; (2009) - c.
-SUPPORTS federal direct lending programs for students.
-(1997) - d.
+In regard to loan source, amount, and development: - a.
+URGES that ceilings on federally issued loans must be sufficient to meet the actual needs of students and their dependents, as determined by the financial aid officer at each medical school; - b.
+URGES the continued support and development of low interest loan programs, which offer students a fair and practical solution to the funding of medical education, and further URGES interest rate reductions for high interest loans including the federal GradPLUS program; (2012) - c.
+SUPPORTS continued federal direct lending for students.(2012) - d.
 URGES the federal government to allow in-school consolidation of student loans.
 (2006) - 9.
 CONDEMNS any use of a student's military draft registration status as a criterion in the eligibility for, or awarding of, financial aid.